-Although this won’t effect your visit in anyway, it’s important to be mindful of residents living on the island.
-Only keep the the designated routes and don’t hang around residential estates or enter their private property.
+Although this won’t affect your visit in any way, it’s important to be mindful of residents living on the island.
+Only keep the designated routes and don’t hang around residential estates or enter their private property.

 Also, when visiting at night it’s respectful to keep the noise down, people are trying to sleep!

 7. Suomenlinna fortress is like a living museum as you walk around

 What I loved about Suomenlinna fortress is how much history there was when you walked around from so many occupants throughout the centuries!